ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-high-frequency/index.md

 If the callback returns `true`, the transaction is applied as normal and the Transaction Status `Applied` is returned.
 If the callback returns `false`, the transaction is discarded and the Transaction Status `Cancelled` is returned.

-The suggested mechanism is to use versioned (or timesampted) data.
-When row data is loaded, the application could provide a data version as [Store Info](../server-side-model-grouping/#store-state-info).
+The suggested mechanism is to use versioned (or timestamped) data.
+When row data is loaded, the application could provide a data version as [Store Info](/server-side-model-grouping/#store-state-info).

 The example is configured to demonstrate this.
 Note the following: